runtimeverification/wasm-semantics/presentation/presentation.md

 ### WASM Specification

-Only one stack which mixes values and instructions.
+One stack mixing values and instructions.
-This makes for somewhat confusing semantics for control flow.

-For example, when breaking to a label using `br`, the semantics use a meta-level label-context operator.
-The correct label must be found in the context (buried in the stack) so we know how many values to take from the top of the stack.
+-   Confusing control-flow semantics (with `label`s).
+-   Use meta-level context operator to describe semantics of `br`.
+-   Correct label is buried in the value stack (which we must also access the top of).
-See section 4.4.5 of the WASM spec.
+-   Section 4.4.5 of the WASM spec.

 . . .

 ### KWASM

-Uses two stacks, one for values (`<stack>` cell) and one for instructions (`<k>` cell).
+Uses two stacks, values in `<stack>` cell and instructions in `<k>` cell.

-Labels are on instruction stack, so no need for context operator as both stacks can be accessed simultaneously.
+-   Can access both cells simultaneously, without backtracking/remembering one stack.
+-   Cleaner semantics, no meta-level context operator needed.

 Design Choice: Incremental Semantics
 ------------------------------------

-KWASM semantics are given incrementally, so that it is possible to execute program fragments.
+-   KWASM semantics are given incrementally.
+-   Makes it possible to execute program fragments.
+-   Allows users to quickly experiment with WASM using KWASM.

+. . .

-For example, KWASM will happily execute the following (without an enclosing `module`):
+For example, KWASM will happily execute the following fragment (without an enclosing `module`):

 ```wast
     (i32.const 4)